Poets House Showcase FAQ

 What happens to publications after they are exhibited?

-After the Poets House Showcase ends each August, all books published in the same year as the Showcase (2019) will be displayed in a prominent section of the library for the next year, then added to the 2020 Showcase the following summer, before joining our permanent collection.
-All books published in the previous year (2018) are added to our permanent collection of over 70,000 poetry titles, where any visitor may read them, and our online catalog, where readers, researchers, and members of other libraries can find them.
+After the Poets House Showcase ends, all books published in the same year as the Showcase will be displayed in a prominent section of the library for the next year, then added to the Showcase the following year, before joining our permanent collection.
+All books published in the previous year or earlier are added to our permanent collection of over 70,000 poetry titles, where any visitor may read them, and our online catalog, where readers, researchers, and members of other libraries can find them.

 Has my book, or my press’s book, already been submitted to the Showcase?

-Please contact our Librarian & Archivist, Amanda Glassman, regarding this or any other question about the Showcase.
+Please contact us regarding this or any other question about the Showcase.